apple patient

 Since then, we've never increased commission; we've only lowered it, including for subscriptions and small businesses, or we've eliminated it altogether in certain situations, like with the Reader Rule and Multi-Platform Rule.
 Today, about 85% of apps pay no commission, and the vast majority of developers who must pay commission can pay as little as 15% by participating in our Small Business Program.
 The rest - those who earn more than $1 million a year selling digital goods or services on the App Store - pay a 30% commission (which is reduced to 15% for subscription services after the first year).

-Apple goes on to say that Spotify itself has benefited from the App Store commission structure, as it "pays a commission on less than one percent of its premium subscribers, and that commission is always only 15%."
-As for Spotify's latest concerns, Apple says that despite the music streaming giant's statements during the hearing, developers are not prohibited from informing users of the ability to purchase in-app purchases, such as subscriptions, elsewhere, such as on the web.
-Apple correlates this rule to not being able to, for example, post a sign at a Verizon location informing customers to buy an iPhone from Apple instead.
+Apple further argues that Spotify itself has benefited from the App Store commission structure, as it "pays a commission on less than one percent of its Premium subscribers, and that commission is always only 1%."
+Regarding Spotify's latest concerns, Apple says that despite the music streaming giant's statements during the hearing, developers are not prohibited from informing users about the ability to purchase in-app purchases, such as subscriptions, elsewhere, such as on the web.
+Apple correlates this rule to, for example, not being able to post a sign at a Verizon location informing customers to buy an iPhone from Apple instead.

 Apple isn't banning developers from communicating with their customers; Apple is simply saying that developers can't get customers who are on the App Store to leave the App Store and go elsewhere—just as Apple can't put up a sign in the Verizon store telling customers to buy iPhones directly from Apple instead.
 This rule has long been followed by retailers in both the physical and digital worlds.
 As for Apple, this common-sense rule has been in place since 2009, before Spotify launched on the App Store.
 Spotify launched, grew, and thrived under these rules.
 But now Spotify apparently either wants Apple to change them, or Spotify to hold itself to a different standard than everyone else.